tauhiddewan/WeatherWhisperer/README.md

 The Cool Districts Weather API provides weather information for cool districts, helping users find destinations with pleasant weather to travel to.

 ## Performance Note
-**[N.B]** The initial response may take longer than 0.5 seconds due to the download time from the open-meteo API.
+- The initial response may take longer than 0.5 seconds due to the download time from the open-meteo API.
 Subsequent API calls return responses within 0.5 seconds.
+- The XGboost library takes a while to download.

 ## Getting Started